 We are so excited to have these three keynote presenters share their expertise and knowledge with us as we join hundreds of like-minded Nebraskans for two days of sharing, networking, learning, and advocating for the youth of Nebraska.
 Eight CEUs will be offered to attendees, all for a very low price of $50 per attendee.
-For more information on the conference or to see the full agenda, click here.
+For more information on the Nebraska School Mental Health Conference or to see the full agenda, click here.

 Julia Hebenstreit, Executive Director of The Kim Foundation